What is LSP?

 This money has been returned to eligible Wisconsin taxpayers.

-Through 2005, the Wisconsin Lottery has generated more than $14.587 billion in total revenue.
-At least 95% of that revenue has gone back to the people of Wisconsin.
-The money stays in Wisconsin's economy for the good of everyone.
+Since 1988, the Wisconsin Lottery has generated more than $15.3 Billion in total revenue.
+Over 93% of that revenue has gone back to winners, retailers, and Wisconsin homeowners.

 Annuity Option: What is an annuity prize?